sunng87/pgwire/README.md

 Build Postgres compatible access layer for your data service.

 This library implements PostgreSQL Wire Protocol, and provide essential APIs to write PostgreSQL compatible servers and clients.
+It's like [hyper](https://github.com/hyperium/hyper/), but for postgres wire protocol.

 If you are interested in related topic, you can check [project ideas](https://github.com/sunng87/pgwire/discussions/204) to build on top of this library.